 |Power Running||Cost (Per Hour)|

-Yes all of our models can be used outdoors.
-However good protection from direct rainfall is required.
+Yes all of our models can be used outdoors, however good protection from direct rainfall is required, for example the Sauna must be located on a flat level hard surface, with full protection from direct rainfall, snow deposits, trees, shrubs and soil.
 The Sauna will also need to be protected by one of our canvas covers.
 Saunas placed outside without a Canvas cover are not covered by our Lifetime Warranty.

 Our Covers are produced by Coverworld Australia and come with 7 Year Warranty!